nikkirosenbloom/final_project/README.md

-# A Magnified Look Into ICE Solitary Confinement Placement Reasons
+# ICE Solitary Confinement: The Result of Racism, Homophobia, and Power Dynamics

 ## By Nikki Rosenbloom

 ### The International Consortium of Investigative Journalists (ICIJ) released [data](icij-solitary-voices-final-dataset-for-publication.csv) of nearly 8500 Immigration and Customs Enforcement detention incident reports from 2012 to 2017.
 This data set taught me that ICE yields more power than I realized.
-The scope of its authority allows its officers to isolate detainees for essentially any reason without justification.
+The magnitude of its authority allows its officers to isolate detainees for essentially any reason without justification.
 These reasons are often rooted in racial discrimination and other personal beliefs.

 ### As I interrogated and analyzed the data, I noticed certain trends in the detention centers in different states.
 Overall, I learned more about the process of solitary confinement and ICE's corrosive objectivity at the forefront of the detention centers.